nodejs/node-eps/002-es6-modules.md

 ### Determining if source is an ES6 Module

-A new filetype will be recognised, `.es` as ES6 based modules.
+A new filetype will be recognised, `.jsm` as ES6 based modules.
 They will be treated as a different loading semantic but compatible with existing systems, just like `.node`, `.json`, or usage of `require.extension` (even though deprecated) are compatible.

 ### CommonJS consuming ES6